 Direct deposit payments

 Cheques will be in local currency for most countries, or in US dollars.
 You should get it in the post 14 to 20 days after we issue it.
 We use international and local mail systems to send your cheque.
-Delays due to the mail system are beyond our control.
+Delays due to the mail system are out of our control.

 If you don’t get your cheque within 20 days of us issuing it, we can cancel the cheque and send a new one.
 You’ll need to allow time for the new cheque to arrive.

-If a cheque arrives after it has been cancelled, don’t cash it or put it into your account.
-If you do your bank may charge you a fee.
+If a cheque arrives after we cancel it, don’t cash it or put it into your account.
+If you do, your bank may charge you a fee.

 When you deposit your cheque into your bank account it’ll need to clear before you can access the funds.
 This could take around 2 weeks if the cheque is in local currency, or 4 weeks for US dollar cheques.